Classic Spain and Portugal

 Day 20: Santiago de Compostela

-Today, maybe join the pilgrims on the last stretch of the Santiago de Compostela route.
-Take an early bus to Amenal village where the walk begins.
+Today you'll have the opportunity to join pilgrims on the last stretch of the Santiago de Compostela route.
+Take an early bus to Amenal village where the 18 km walk begins.
 The trek will take you through the villages, fields and rivers of Galicia.
-In Lavacolla village, you'll cross the river where medieval pilgrims traditionally bathed to purify themselves before arriving in the holy city.
-From here, you’ll ascend to Monte do Gozo (Mount of Joy), so called for the feeling of catching a first glimpse of the towers of Compostela Cathedral.
-Embrace the atmosphere alongside some walkers who may have trekked over 800 km to be here!
-Once back in Santiago, the rest of the day is free for you to explore.
-Santiago de Compostela is a UNESCO World Heritage site and an open-air museum – the lively squares, the market and the University buildings are all a must-se.
-For your final night in town, maybe wander down the streets of Rua do Franco and Rua da Raina to try some tapas.
+In Lavacolla village you'll cross the river where medieval pilgrims traditionally bathed in the river to purify themselves before arriving in the holy city.
+From here, ascend again to the Monte do Gozo (Mount of Joy), so called for the feeling when pilgrims would catch their first sight of the towers of Compostela Cathedral.
+Embrace the atmosphere up here on the mount, alongside some walkers who may have trekked over 800 km to be here.
+The entire walk takes approximately 4 to 6 hours to complete.
+It is important that you wear comfortable footwear and bring a rain coat, as weather in this region of Spain can be unpredictable, even during the summer months.
+Once back in Santiago the rest of the day is free for you to explore.
+Santiago de Compostela is a World Heritage site, an open-air museum that holds many delights within its walls – the lively squares, the market and the University buildings are must sees.
+For you final night in town, maybe wander down the streets of Rua do Franco and Rua da Raina to try some tapas.

 Included Activities: